MeeraMoradiya/StephanosTaekwondo/README.md

 # StephanosTaekwondo

+Project Description:

+There is only one instructor who teaches all classes and he is the only user.

+Student data are stored in the database.
+This includes: their name, date of birth, the date they joined the school, their mobile number, email, and address.

+The school wants to track also the students’ parents (Mother and Father).
+Most students live with their parents but NOT all students have parents (some students might be adults so there is no need to keep track of their parents).
+We also stored parents’ mobile phone and email address.
+Parents may also be students.

+Students are not be deleted from the system but they are either Active or Inactive (for those who drop out).

+The instructor can keep track of his inventory, such as, belts, uniforms, weapons, etc. These includes the product name, product description, cost price and selling price.

+Students pay fees for membership, tests, purchasing products, etc. The system is able to keep track of all money received from students.
+The system show this information for any given date, e.g. by month or within a range such as, January 1-June 30th 2019.

+A class is offered at specific times and days of the week.
+For example, one class might be on Mondays and Thursdays from 5:00-6:00 pm is an intermediate-level class.
+Another class might be on Mondays, Wednesdays and Fridays from 6:00-7:00 pm is a beginner-level class, etc.

+Students may attend any class at any level during each week so there is no expectation that any particular student will attend any particular class session.
+Therefore, the actual attendance of students at each individual class meeting is tracked.

+Each student holds a rank in the martial arts.
+The belt color and the date the student awarded each rank is kept in the database.
+A given rank may be held by many students.
+While it is customary to think of a student as having a single rank, it can track each student’s progress through the ranks.
+Therefore, every rank that a student attains is kept in the system.
+New students joining the school are automatically given a white belt rank (default).

+Sample ranks (the user can enter any ranks in the Ranks table) are:

+White
+Yellow
+Green
+Blue
+Red
+Black

 The project is implemented using Spring, Rest API and Oracle through which the instructur(user) can keep track track of his/her hundreds of students.

 Steps to run the system: